 Air Pollution Control Program

 In 2005, the U.S. Congress passed the Diesel Emission Reduction Act (DERA) as an amendment to the Energy Policy Act.
 DERA was designed to reduce diesel emissions from existing diesel fleets that did not meet recently adopted federal emission standards.
-The U.S. Environmental Protection Agency (EPA) is responsible for overseeing and distributing DERA funds at the federal level.
+EPA is responsible for overseeing and distributing DERA funds at the federal level.
 EPA has additional information about the federal DERA program on its website.

-DERA was originally appropriated funding through Congress in 2008 and appropriations have continued each year through 2014.
-Congress did not appropriate funding for the DERA program in fiscal year 2015.
-In 2009, DERA was included as a program under the American Recovery and Reinvestment Act.
-Under this act, DERA received $300 million nationwide
+DERA was originally appropriated funding through Congress in 2008 and appropriations have continued each year through 2014 except fiscal year 2015.
+In 2009, DERA received $300 million nationwide as a program under the American Recovery and Reinvestment Act.

 From 2008 to 2011 there were four different pools of funding within DERA.
 Each of the four different pools was allocated a certain percentage of total DERA funds appropriated by Congress each year, as illustrated by the graph on the right.
 The four different funding pools were: